JoNaylor04/Week2Practical1/README.md

-# Practical 3 (Week 2) - CSS Fundamentals
+# Week 2 Practical 1 - CSS Fundamentals

 This practical is all about getting you started with CSS to add style to your HTML documents.

-## Stage 1: CSS Selector Familiarisation
-Play [CSS Diner](https://flukeout.github.io/).
-This game will introduce you to some selectors we didn’t cover in class.
-Try to complete as many levels as you can, but you can stop after level 16 if you get frustrated!

-_Aim to spend no more than 30 minutes on this task!_
+These activities will likely take you more than an hour.
+Aim to finish them outside of class.

-## Stage 2: Writing Internal Styles
+## Stage 1: Writing Internal Styles
 The three exercises in this stage walk you through a few useful text styling approaches and a few less commonly used CSS properties.
 You will need the HTML files available in this repository.
-Open the three files (exercise2_1.html, exercise2_2.html, exercise 2_3.html) in VS Code.
+Open the three files (exercise1_1.html, exercise1_2.html, exercise 1_3.html) in VS Code.
 You will notice that each file is identical.
 Your task is to add internal CSS to each file to produce the expected output.

 For each exercise, you will need to add `<style></style>` elements inside the `<head>` of the HTML file, then add your CSS inside the `<style>` elements. **You must only write code inside the `<style>` elements—do not modify the rest of the HTML in any way. **

 Links to relevant documentation are provided in places.
 Keep the CSS documentation (either MDN or W3Schools, or both) handy as you work.
 You can also try typing properties straight into VS Code and exploring the auto-complete suggestions.

-### Exercise 2.1: Styling with pseudo selectors
+### Exercise 1.1: Styling with pseudo selectors
-Style exercise2_1.html so it looks a bit like an old book, as pictured below.
+Style exercise1_1.html so it looks a bit like an old book, as pictured below.
 Links to the relevant properties and additional guidance is provided after the screenshot.

 ![Screenshot of the final result for Ex2.1](https://github.com/IM-WADD/Week2Practical1/assets/5978932/a19d39b8-2265-41a0-aed9-f2f6dbace3ee)